fairnesscoop/permacoop/README.md

 - API documentation available on <http://localhost:3000/api>
 - Client available on <http://localhost:3001/>

-To serve the built server and client locally, run `$ make build`, then:
+To serve the built server and client locally, run:

 ```
+make build
 make start-dist
 ```